Netflix. It’s a common post of mine.

 The show started in 2015 and has become considerably better over time, earning it a third series which is currently being filmed.

 Finished series 4?
-I recommend waiting until the whole of series 5 has rolled out before watching as currently,y each episode has a 2-week break before being released on iTunes.
+I recommend waiting until the whole of series 5 has rolled out before watching.
+Update: The entire series 5 is now available on Netflix.

 There were some episodes where I felt the show might be going down a slippery slope, however, it fully redeemed itself by the end of season 4.